BERNARDO31P/FastDownloader/README.md

 FastDownloader is a free tool to download video and/or audio from any [supported site](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

-It was tested on:
-- Windows 10/11
-- Ubuntu/Debian
-- CentOS/RedHat
-- Arch Linux

-If your system isn't directly supported, try the `AppImage`.

 ## Features
 - Download multiple songs and playlists at once
 - YouTube Premium integration